WF301 Journalism and photographing in Reykjavik 21/01 – 31/01 ART/STUDY 8 vol

 Work: Every year WF Iceland hosts hundreds of international volunteers participating in projects all around the island.
 WF Iceland publishes a magazine called UNA, where people can read about the life of the organisation.

-In the beginning of the project, volunteers will receive an introduction about the tasks – afterwards we will choose a topic for the newsletter.
-This is a great opportunity to step into different projects and get to know Reykjavik even better.
+In the beginning of the project, volunteers will receive an introduction about the tasks – afterwards we will choose a topic for the magazine.
+This is a great opportunity to get to know Reykjavik and the area around it in a different way.
 The group will take photos, create videos and conduct interviews with volunteers, local hosts and people living in the area.
 The outcome will be published in the UNA WF magazine.

 At the end of the project, we will prepare the final version of the magazine and publish it online.